Skip to main content

 Decision Matrix: When to Use Which

-• <strong>Know exactly what you want?</strong> -> Issue an RFQ.
+• Know exactly what you want?
+Issue an RFQ and let price decide.

-• <strong>Have a problem but need a solution?</strong> -> Issue an RFP.
+• Have a problem but need a solution?
+Issue an RFP and let methodology and capability decide.

 Common Mistakes

-1. Treating an RFP like an RFQ
+1. Treating an RFP Like an RFQ

 2. Giving Away IP in an RFI

-3. Ignoring RFIs
+3. Ignoring RFIs Entirely

 Conclusion

-Mastering the language of procurement gives you a strategic edge.
-By identifying whether a document is an RFI, RFQ, or RFP, you can tailor your response to exactly what the buyer needs—saving you time and increasing your chances of success.
+gives you a genuine strategic edge.
+By correctly identifying whether a document is an RFI, RFQ, or RFP, you can tailor your response to exactly what the buyer needs at that stage of the process — saving you time, avoiding wasted effort, and increasing your chances of success at every stage of the buying cycle.

 Tags